SparkPost/matchbox/unreleased.md

 - #309 - Restyles the Button and Button.Group components with styled-components
 - #309 - Buttons no longer automatically blur on click
 - #309 - External buttons now add a default title, and allow custom titles through a new title prop
+- #324 - Restyles the Tag component
+- #324 - Tag component close button is now a button, and handles both space and enter events
+- #363 - `<Label/>` returns `null` when no `label` prop is passed in